bastami82/Easy-onBoarding/README.md

  `Activity.RESULT_OK`  if final button (in last slide) is tapped,

- `Activity.RESULT_CANCEL`  if back or skip button is tapped
+ `Activity.RESULT_CANCEL`  if back or skip button is tapped.